nithamitabh/gorq-chatbot/Readme.md

-# AI Tutor ChatBot Using GROQ
+# Swara: Your AI Tutor for Development and Competitive Programming

-This project is an AI Tutor ChatBot built with GROQ.
+This project is an AI Tutor ChatBot named Swara, built with GROQ.
 It uses the Streamlit library for the web interface and the GROQ API for the AI model.
+The application is deployed at [ai-swara](http://ai-swara.streamlit.app).

 ## Features